 That is why you shouldn’t use flashbacks in writing at all if you have no good reason for doing so.

 But if they are necessary, it is vital that you don’t move back in time unless the reader is hooked…

 - This means not using a flashback at all in the first chapter or two.

-- And it means not leaving the present during a less-than-exciting stretch of the main story – because the reader might not care enough to want to return to it.
+- And it means not leaving the present during a less-than-exciting stretch of the main story.
+Why?
+Because the reader might not care enough to want to return to it.

-The only exception to this would be if you have so much material from the past that you decide to write a dual-story novel, with one story happening now and the other 30 years ago.
+The only exception?
+When you have so much material from the past that you decide to write a dual-story novel, with one story happening now and the other 30 years ago.
 Here, you might start in the present, move back to the past for the second chapter, return to the present in the third, and so on.